graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ### JSON Encoding

-When encoded in JSON, a GraphQL-over-HTTP request is a JSON object (map), with the properties specified by the GraphQL-over-HTTP request:
+When encoded in JSON, a _GraphQL-over-HTTP request_ is encoded as a JSON object (map), with the properties specified by the GraphQL-over-HTTP request:

 - {query} - the string representation of the Source Text of the Document as specified in